MARSWorksInc/wordpress-front-end-routes/README.md

   * The slug for your route set without leading or proceeding slashes.
 E.g. `route/set`
   * This can be considered a Post Type Slug.
   * Defaults to the `query variable`.
+  * IMPORTANT: you may set the slug to an empty string which will generate all the routes in the set without a parent slug.
+If the slug is an empty string, the Route Set's has archive will be forced to `false`.
+    * WARNING: using this method will cause the Route slugs to override any top level pages and posts in WordPress.
+It is also recommended to not have multiple Route Sets without parent slugs.
+* Has Archive (optional)(bool)
+  * Whether the Route Set should have an archive route generated for it or not.
+  * E.g. if `true`, the Route Set with a slug `route/set` will have an archive route at `/route/set/`
+  * Defaults to `false`.
 * Body Class (optional)(string)
   * The CSS class that will be added to the rendered body tag.
   * Defaults to the `query variable`.